TediusTimmy/FunnyMachine/README.md

 B000-B008 - Bank registers.
 Readable and writable, control where the banks are pointing.
 B009 - VRAM bus locked.
 Reads of VRAM and writes to VRAM while this is 1 will fail.
+B010-B020 - DMA controllers.
+See description in Emu2.
 B100 - Screen frame : roughly a 1/30 sec timer
 B101 - Screen seconds : rolling count of 30 frame intervals
 BFFF - Writing to this memory location will stop the emulator.